-Gradual activation towards the active European citizenship is connected with the participation of citizens of all age categories.
-Activities, which will purposefully provide participants with impulses for their active participation in the public life, will be implemented, too.
-The emphasis will be laid on the younger generation, as the young are the future of the partnership.
-Citizens will have an opportunity to participate in the decision-making processes in municipalities, and later in the EU, too.
-Activation of citizens is one of the principles to strengthen their position in the partnership.
-It is expected they bring new ideas for the partnership as well as for the EU functioning.
-The project will help with such activation.
-This is an impact with a serious long-term effect.
+A gradual activation towards active European citizenship is connected with a participation of all age categories of citizens.
+Activities, which purposefully provide participants with impulses for their participation in the public life, will be implemented.
+The emphasis will be laid mainly on the younger generation of citizens, who are the potential for the partnership.
+Citizens will gain opportunity to participate in decision-making processes in the municipalities with further potential also within the EU.
+The activation of citizens is the potential to strengthen the role of citizens in the partnership.
+We assume that they will provide the partnership as well as the EU functioning with new impulses and ideas in the future.
+The project will help with an activation of citizens.
+It is an impact with huge long-term potential.